Nonlinear photonic architecture for fault-tolerant quantum computing: Resource state encoding

 \section{Resource state encoding}

-The resource states used in our quantum computing architecture are minimal in size, consisting of 2-qubit graph states, referred to as 2-chain states.
-To implement GHZ measurements using Bell measurements, we apply a 2-qubit repetition code to each qubit, an approach we refer to as doubling ($r=2$).
-To further enhance the loss tolerance of the system, we encode each node in the doubled 2-chain resource state in a QPC$(n,m)$ code.
+The resource states used in our quantum computing architecture are minimal in size, consisting of two-qubit graph states, referred to as two-chain states.
+To implement GHZ measurements using Bell measurements, we apply a two-qubit repetition code to each qubit, an approach we refer to as doubling ($r=2$).
+To further enhance the loss tolerance of the system, we encode each node in the doubled two-chain resource state in a QPC$(n,m)$ code.
 A QPC$(n,m)$ encoding refers to a quantum parity check code, which can be viewed as a generalisation of the Shor code \cite{bacon2006quantumerrorcorrectingsubsystem}.
 Here, $m$ denotes the number of physical qubits used to encode a single block-level qubit, and $n$ specifies the number of such blocks in the code

 We adopt the following convention for the rotated QPC encoding